 A review of some business cards that I collected at a recent networking event has got me thinking.
 Some are pretty to look at, some are very creative, but many fail to take advantage of what they could do for the owner.
 There is such potential here!
-Networkers refer to them as “your silent sales force”.
+Networkers refer to them as “your silent sales force”, they are your best sales tool.
 Check out these ideas for business cards.

 There was a time when people carried a “calling card” so they could leave messages wherever they went – in shops, at household doors (picture the butler needing to communicate who is calling to the Lord of the Manor in Downton Abby) Modern times and technology make them unnecessary for that Victorian purpose.
 But they still have their uses today; people who want to connect find them very handy.
 Today, the calling card has morphed into a marketing piece for business.